 Ever since I was a child, I’ve enjoyed writing.
 Every job I’ve had has included a fair share of it – from speech writing for government ministers to random scribbles.
 Now, I’m a bilingual freelance writer.
-My work has appeared in various Scandinavian and English print and online media, including British Airways’ Business Life, Qatar Airways’ Oryx Magazine, Thai Airways’ Sawasdee Magazine, the Matador Network, National Geographic’s Intelligent Travel and more.
-I’ve done my share of guidebook work as well, for NileGuide and msot recently for Fodor’s Travel Guides.
+My work has appeared in various Scandinavian and English print and online media, including British Airways’ Business Life, Qatar Airways’ Oryx Magazine, Thai Airways’ Sawasdee Magazine, the Matador Network, National Geographic Traveller and more.
+I’ve done my share of guidebook work as well, most recently for Fodor’s Travel Guides.

 I was first on an airplane when I was 11 years old.
 In contrast, my oldest daughter took her first flight at 11 weeks.
 How things have changed!
 These days, things have changed even more.
-I didn’t see many families travelling with children outside of charter groups and in the early 90s, my 4-year-old raised curiosity here and there.
-She must be in at least 100 family photos around South-East Asia.
+I didn’t see many families travelling with children outside of charter groups back in the early 90s.
+My then toddler raised curiosity everyhere; she is the strange foreign kid in at least 100 family photos around South-East Asia especially.
 Today, European children are no longer a rare sight in other corners of the world.

 In 2002, I adopted my youngest daughter from China.
 Her first flight was on her first birthday, going from Fuzhou to Beijing; the first leg of her journey home.
 The memory of that trip still brings happy tears to my eyes.
 China – and most especially the province of Fujian – will forever hold a special place in my heart.